josemenber/image-based-crop-anomaly-detection/README.md

 This code downloads a zipped file with the images from the dataset and unzips it into an `images` folder like the one in the repository.

 The Agriculture-Vision 2020 challenge dataset [2] is private and images cannot be included.
 However, they can be obtained by contacting the contest partners as explained [here](https://www.agriculture-vision.com/dataset-terms).
+Since the contest images are designed to perform pixel-level classification of anomalies, they need to be transformed to perform image-level classification.
+To do this, the `transform_images.py` script is used.
+This script is given the `--nrg` option to create the images with the NRG channels.
+By default uses RGB images.
+For help on how to run this script run the command using the `-h` option.

 ## Download and evaluate models